ubershibs/100-days-of-code/log.md

 **Today's Progress**: Finished my Nightlife Tracker app.
 It's up at [https://nightlife-tracker.herokuapp.com](https://nightlife-tracker.herokuapp.com).
 Gonna update my portfolio to include it + my voting app and other back-end projects.
 I'm getting pretty close to done with the back-end certification.

 **Thoughts**: I think that Angular finally started to click in my brain yesterday/today.
 So that's good.
 I still wish that FCC had anywhere near as good material coverage for back-end topics as they do for their front-end program (or that Odin had an up-to-date, thorough, JS course).

+**2nd Thoughts**: Two things:
+- I just did a great tutorial on Gulp from CSS-Tricks that I would recommend to everyone check it if you aren't already familiar with Gulp.
+I'd been avoiding it, and had been confused by my interactions with it, but building up a script from scratch really clarified everything for me.
+You can check out [that tutorial here](https://css-tricks.com/gulp-for-beginners/).
+- I've only had my Nightlife Track app up for about 12 hours, and already, people have searched on it 90+ times (and I swear only a couple of those were me).
+From all over, too (by the cities they searched—-all I'm logging is their search term.)
+That's pretty neat!

+### Day 4: June 27, 2016

+**Today's Progress**: Rather than starting in on a new project, I took time today to update my personal website and then dug in on JS unit testing for the first time.
+Added tests to my [timestamp microservice](https://github.com/ubershibs/timestamp).

+**Thoughts**: I'm going to endeavour to add tests to everything I've built for the Back End track so far, and then try TDD for my next bigger project...
+Not committing to it, just to trying it.